sarahciston/codingcare/posts/0critintro.md

 # Connecting Critical AI & Creative Coding

 Trans\*formative TechnoCraft argues for the essential entanglement of critical AI approaches and creative-critical coding communities, showing how each is predicated on the other.
 No intervention in disproportionately harmful algorithmic systems is possible without critically aware approaches to technologies from deeply plural perspectives.
 No such proliferation of perspectives is possible without inviting spaces to understand, interrogate, and reimagine the infrastructures that support those systems.
+Many other works have confirmed that [critical AI interventions (or creative coding) are necessary].
+This work shows, through a collections of texts that act as [examples in practice], what entanglements of intersectional, interdisciplinary, creative–critical approaches to the urgent problems of [emergent technologies] can look like.

 [...]

 <!-- How do we encourage this entanglement further?
 Through approaches that emphasize -->
 The stakes are high: technologies like machine learning urgently require transformative interventions that recalibrate their values and [stakeholders].
-The communities most impacted by them, and best poised to intervene, go unheard as [XXX][expand and exploit/exclude from].
-A handful of powerful companies warn of the coming dangers, in order to distract from the current dangers they perpetuate.
+The communities most impacted by them, and best poised to intervene, go unheard as powerful actors profit from their data and labor exploitation.
+These companies warn of hyperbolic coming dangers, in order to distract from the current dangers they perpetuate.
 Already toothless policy recommendations are quickly watered down and ignored, while [more and more data represent less and less diversity][more and more compute, more and more natural resources,][harmless fun on one side of the globe is life and death on another.]

 >"computerization can take whatever form we wish it to; therefore we must learn about computers in order to wish better."
 [Ted Nelson, creator of hypertext, in @SoftwareInformationTechnology1970]